 Martinez holds an MA from the Center for Curatorial Studies, Bard College and a BFA from The New School.

-Joanna leads the fundraising for Eyebeam and oversees outward communications.
+Joanna leads the all external relations for Eyebeam including fundraising and partnerships.

 She has worked in the creative community of Australia for ten years, then moved to New York in 2016 to continue working with diverse creative spaces.
 She has primarily worked in development and leadership in small-to-medium nonprofit arts organizations.
 This has included managing and working with a diverse group of art spaces, volunteering on nonprofit boards as well as working with trusts and advisory councils.